adisbladis/lix-unit/doc/src/HACKING.md

 # Hacking

-This document outlines hacking on `nix-unit` itself.
+This document outlines hacking on `lix-unit` itself.

 ## Getting started